Year 10 Curriculum – Preparation for IB Course

 The IBO’s international curriculum planners seek to ensure that the organisation’s educational aims are embodied in the structure and content of the program itself.

-The Diploma Program is displayed below with six academic areas or subject groups surrounding a core of requirements.
+The Diploma Programme is displayed below with six academic areas or subject groups surrounding a core of requirements.
 Students study these subjects concurrently.
 Students are exposed to the two great traditions of learning: the humanities and the sciences.

 At the Queensland Academies – Health Sciences Campus, students have the option of not selecting a subject from Group 6 (the arts) but instead choose an additional subject from Group 4 (sciences).